MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 ## Best Practices

+User data folders are created automatically by WebView2.
 WebView2 developers control the lifetime of the user data folder.
-User data folders are created automatically by WebView2.
-They should persist if the application relies on the user data in the application session.
-Otherwise they should be removed.
+If your application re-uses user data from application sessions, consider saving the user data folders, otherwise you may delete them.
+Consider the following scenarios when deciding how to manage your user data folders:

 *   If the application is repeatedly used by the same user and the web content of the application relies on the user's data, it is best if the user data folder persists.
 *   If the application does not have any repeat users, it is best to create a new user data folder for each incoming user and delete the previous user data folder.